Coaster™, the Smooth Driver Monitoring app, ties harsh braking driving to location for risk spotting and risk reduction!

 How It Works

-1. This application samples accelerometer and GPS data of the phone to detect when and where a driver makes sudden stops.
+1. This application samples accelerometer and GPS data of the phone to detect when and where sudden deceleration occurs.
 No additional hardware is required.

-2. When a sudden stop occurs, the location is logged, an alert is displayed, and a map marker of the location is shown.
+2. When sudden deceleration occurs, the location is logged, an alert is displayed, and a map marker of the location is shown.

-3. On future drives, a map is displayed.
-Where the driver drives through a road segment where there are map markers or clusters of prior sudden stops, the display encourages drivers to average their speed or “coast” through that strip.
+3. A map is displayed with history is displayed to drivers.
+On future drives, where the driver drives through a road segment where there are map markers or clusters of prior sudden stops, the display encourages drivers to average their speed or “coast” through that strip.

 The hard stop detection sensitivity and prior hard stops display selection can be changed in the settings.
 The hard stop history can be reset at any time.